bluepylons/Open-Switch-Curve-Meter/README.md

 * Nebulant and ManOfInterests also possess force curve meters, though I am not aware of any centralized location they publish their measurements.
 You can find their graphs on their Instagrams, across various Discord servers, Twitter, and on Keebtalk.

-* Romly built a force curve meter oven in Japan.
+* Romly built a force curve meter over in Japan.
 [Details here](https://romly.com/blog/c99_jikunohakari/).

+* Theremingoat has a force curve meter and now has a [massive respository](https://github.com/ThereminGoat/force-curves).